 Join us as we coordinate the Chapter’s largest fundraising and lupus awareness events!

 *Most committees meet on a monthly basis.
 Specific action steps will be defined for each member to complete with clearly defined deadlines.
 Committee service for LFA, PNW will be enjoyable and rewarding.
-Geography ought not interfere with your participation, as members can be teleconferenced in to meetings.
+Geography should not interfere with your participation, as members can be teleconferenced in to meetings.

 One very special group is our Sunshine Committee.
 This is a group of dedicated and caring people living with lupus who make phone calls to others whose lives are impacted by lupus, and who need urgent support.
 A short training with the Chapter CEO is required to join this committee.
 Both training and committee service can be done via telephone, skype or face-time.